 Advanced Protection for Google Accounts uses a legacy web technology that’s only partially supported in Firefox.
 Here is how you get started with physical security keys and extra protections for your Google Account in Firefox.

 There are many reasons why you’d want to add extra layers of protection to your Google Account.
 Maybe you’ve got a decade worth of personal emails, important documents, or you’ve saved your credit cards and passwords in Google Chrome or Pay, or you’re an AdSense publisher and would like protect your revenue and account standing.

 Google recommends that only people who require “extra protection” enable their Advanced Protection program.
-More specifically, Google suggest this as an option for public personas and others who might be be at a higher risk of targeted attacks against their Google Accounts.
+More specifically, Google suggest this as an option for public personas and others who might be at a higher risk of targeted attacks against their Google Accounts.
 However, I would argue that the program is suitable for anyone who believes their Google Account contains anything valuable like your email, personal information, and whole digital life.